BalasuryaSivakumar/balasuryasivakumar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD candidate in Economics at Oslo Business School (OsloMet).
+I am supervised by Prof. Anders Kjelsurd and Prof. Fenella Carpena.

 I am broadly interested in developmental issues in low- and middle-income countries.
 My current research uses tools from applied microeconomics to study questions in environmental economics, education, and political economy.